Digital marketing is the application of a set of digital media marketing strategies.

 Digital marketing primarily promotes brand visibility and awareness and grows sales, but can be used for multiple purposes through numerous online marketing techniques. marketing online.

-As mentioned above, the concept of Digital Marketing does not remain static; the practice of this discipline is constantly evolving and in recent years the tools and platforms of digital marketing have continued to grow.
+As we mentioned before, the concept of Digital Marketing does not remain static; the practice of this discipline is constantly evolving.
+In addition, in recent years the tools and platforms of digital marketing have not stopped growing.

 The concept or definition of digital marketing was first used in the 1990s.
 It was at the beginning of the Internet that the term digital marketing was created.

-During the 2000s and 2010s, with the evolution of technology and the emergence of new social and mobile tools, the concept of Digital Marketing began to expand unstoppably, ceusing its use only with the aim of advertising for customers, and adding the goal of create experiences that included users.
+During the decade of the 2000s and 2010s, with the evolution of technology and the emergence of new social and mobile tools, the concept of Digital Marketing began to expand unstoppably.
+Ceasing to be used only for the purpose of advertising for customers, and adding the objective of creating experiences that include users.

 Philip Kotler divides Digital Marketing into three eras, which clearly explain its evolution: